 Legitimate moneylenders apply for a license to lend money from the Ministry of Law.
 You can find all of them in the Registry of Moneylenders, which the MoL overseas as well.

 If you’re looking for excellent moneylenders to work with, you can use Loan Advisor.
-On our website, we help you compare hundreds of moneylenders you can depend on in the country.
+It is a finance directory comparison website that helps you compare hundreds of moneylenders you can depend on in the country.
 Visit our listings today!